Migraines may be triggered by lack of sleep, changes in the weather, hunger, excessive stimulation of the senses, stress, or other factors.

 Triptans (5-hydroxytryptamine [5-HT], or serotonin, agonists) are usually used.
 Triptans prevent nerves from releasing substances that can trigger migraines.
 Triptans are most effective when taken as soon as the migraine begins.
 They may be taken by mouth or by nasal spray or be injected under the skin (subcutaneously).

-Ditans are a new class of drugs that can abort headaches.
+Ditans are a class of medications that can abort headaches.
 They work like triptans but may have fewer side effects that involve the heart (such as changes in blood pressure or heart rate).
 Lasmiditan, taken by mouth, is currently the only ditan being used.
 No more than one dose of lasmiditan should be taken in 24 hours.

-Certain antiemetic drugs (such as prochlorperazine or metoclopramide) may be used to relieve mild to moderate migraines.
+Certain antiemetic medications (such as prochlorperazine or metoclopramide) may be used to relieve mild to moderate migraines.
 Prochlorperazine, taken by mouth or given as a suppository, is also used to stop migraines when people cannot tolerate triptans or dihydroergotamine.

 Because triptans and dihydroergotamine may cause blood vessels to narrow (constrict), they are not recommended for people who have angina, coronary artery disease, or uncontrolled high blood pressure.
-If older people or people with risk factors for coronary artery disease need to take these drugs, they must be monitored closely.
+If older people or people with risk factors for coronary artery disease need to take these medications, they must be monitored closely.
 However, people with one of these disorders can take lasmiditan, rimegepant, or ubrogepant.

 If migraines are usually accompanied by nausea, taking an antiemetic with a triptan when symptoms begin is effective.
 Antiemetics (such as prochlorperazine or metoclopramide), taken alone, may also stop mild or moderate migraines from progressing.